PhilT/machines/README.md

   * [64bit ISO](http://archive.ubuntu.com/ubuntu/dists/precise/main/installer-amd64/current/images/netboot/mini.iso)
   * [32bit image](http://archive.ubuntu.com/ubuntu/dists/precise/main/installer-i386/current/images/netboot/boot.img.gz)
   * [32bit ISO](http://archive.ubuntu.com/ubuntu/dists/precise/main/installer-i386/current/images/netboot/mini.iso)
-* Images can be written to USB with:
+* Images can be written to USB with (Be sure to eject the drive correctly):
 * `gunzip boot.img.gz && sudo dd if=boot.img of=/dev/sdX` where `sdX` is your USB device (use `dmesg` to get this)
 * Insert the USB stick and boot from it to install Ubuntu
 * Install SSH Server & note the IP address